dotbe/instabook/README.md

 An easy accounting webapp using mysql, node, express, sequelize, vue.js

 Main entities:
-- file
+- file (a File is an entity - company...)
-- jnl
+  - jnl (a File has many Journals)
-- account
+    - doc (a Journal has many Documents)
-- doc
+      - line (a Document has many Lines)
-    - line
+- account (Chart of Accounts is common to all Files)

 Why?
 ---